wazuh/wazuh-dashboard-plugins/README.md

 ## Upgrade

-Note: In Wazuh 3.12.0 (regardless of the Elastic Stack version) the location of the wazuh.yml has been moved from `/usr/share/kibana/plugins/wazuh/wazuh.yml` to `/usr/share/kibana/optimize/wazuh/config/wazuh.yml`.
+Note: Since Wazuh 3.12.0 (regardless of the Elastic Stack version) the location of the wazuh.yml has been moved from `/usr/share/kibana/plugins/wazuh/wazuh.yml` to `/usr/share/kibana/optimize/wazuh/config/wazuh.yml`.

 Stop Kibana